ViviTurtle/Projects/Competitions/CSAW_2015/Alexander Taylor/README.md

 Education: 	University of South Florida
 ```

-Aftet which we can google "University of south florida hacking club" which brings us to:
+After which we can google "University of south florida hacking club" which brings us to:

 [Whitehatters Computer Security Club](http://www.wcsc.usf.edu/)
 ![wcsc](wcsc.png)